8 min read read

 Handling JSON Arrays

 Not all JSON starts with an object.
-Sometimes you'll get an array at the top level, especially when working with API responses that return lists of items.
+Sometimes the top level value is an array, which is common for API responses that return a list of items.

 import json